 Selo Olive Oil celebrates this rich history and tradition of the Croatian country folk of the Dalmatian coastlands.
 Our olive oil represents our family’s attempt to embody at least a glimmer of their timeless memory.

 Selo Olive Oil is derived from a pure, single varietal olive that has been indigenous to the Dalmatian coastal region since the time of Roman Dalmatia.
 This varietal is called Oblica.

 At harvest time, the olives come in a range of colors from light green to dark black.
 We know that they are ready because of their large size, with each olive growing to the size of an extra large gumball.

 When the olives are ready, my immediate family and many of our friends get together to pull the olives from their branches.
 It is a fun and festive occasion that takes about a week in all to complete.
 Of course, we press the olives at the mill each and every evening, as soon as they're picked, to ensure optimal flavor profile and quality of nutrients.

 We finish each day by feasting late into the evening, eating prosciutto, drinking wine and telling stories until it is time to rest.

-This year’s harvest took place mid-November.
-The entire family, and many of our neighbors and friends, got together to hand pick olives from each of our 2000 trees.
-We sold most our stock domestically, but thought we'd take a leap of faith and deliver the rest of our special liquid gold to our friends in North America.
-Our finest extra virgin olive oil was first cold pressed and bottled just recently for your enjoyment.
+Our annual harvest takes place mid-November.
+The entire family, and many of our neighbours and friends, get together to hand pick olives from our orchards.
+We sell most our stock domestically, but always leave enough of our special liquid gold for our friends abroad.
+Our finest extra virgin olive oil is always first cold pressed and bottled fresh for your enjoyment.
 Dobar tek, and Živili!